 Fig. 2.
-Feeding modulus for casting geometry.
+This is a feeding modulus for casting geometry.
 The out ring and inner boss show higher modulus than the section in between.
-The highest modulus is found in the feeders, with the center feeder as the greater.
+The highest modulus is found in the feeders with the center feeder as the greater.

 The downsprue, runner and gating design are all of conventional design.
-A 10 PPI^1 foam filter was placed at the bottom of the downsprue to reduce turbulence and capture inclusions in the melt.
-See fig. 1.
+A foam filter (10 pores per inch [PPI]) was placed at the bottom of the downsprue to reduce turbulence and capture inclusions in the melt (Fig. 1).

-The poured weight is approx. 8 kg and the casting itself weighs 4 kg.
+The poured weight is approx. 8 kg (18 lb) and the casting itself weighs 4 kg (9 lb).